mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 {{< img src="/img/oas/version-endpoints.png" alt="Version Endpoints" >}}

-## Introduction
+## Begin with Tyk Cloud

-This page walks you through how to start using Tyk Cloud, creating organization, environment and users before creating an API.
+This section walks you through how to start using Tyk Cloud, creating organization, environment and users before creating an API.
 If you are in a hurry, try the [Quick Start guide]({{< ref "../deployment-and-operations/tyk-cloud-platform/quick-start.md" >}}) for a 5 min version of this tutorial.

 * Creating your Tyk Cloud account
 * Your first Organization